-HERBERT H. CHAMPLIN, 61, is President of Champlin Exploration, Inc., an independent oil producer, and President of Enid Data Systems, computer marketers, both located in Enid, Oklahoma.
+HERBERT H. CHAMPLIN, 62, is President of Champlin Exploration, Inc., an independent oil producer, and President of Enid Data Systems, computer marketers, both located in Enid, Oklahoma.
+Mr. Champlin has been a director cince December 31, 1996 and of OG&E since located in Enid, Oklahoma.
 Mr. Champlin has been a director of the Company since December 31, 1996 and of OG&E since 1982, and is chairman of the audit committee and a member of the nominating committee of the Board.
-Mr. Champlin also was engaged separately during 1998 as a part of his principal business occupation in the petroleum industry and had interests in oil and gas wells
+Mr. Champlin also was engaged separately during 1999 as a part of his principal business occupation in the petroleum industry and had interests in all and as wells. interests in oil and gas wells.

-MARTHA W. GRIFFIN, 64, owner of Martha Griffin White Enterprises, is presently engaged in the management of her personal investments, the operation of a ranch and various civic activities.
-Prior to September 30, 1994, she served as Chairman of the Board of Griffin Television, Inc., located in Oklahoma City, Oklahoma, and Chairman of the Board of Griffin Food Company (a subsidiary of Griffin Television, Inc.).
+MARTHA W. GRIFFIN, 65, owner of Martha Griffin White Enterprises, is presently engaged in the management of her personal investments, the operation of a ranch and various civic activities.
+Prior to September 30, 1994, she served as Chairman of the Poard of Criffin Tologician, The located chairman of the Board of Griffin Television, Inc., located in Oklahoma City, Oklahoma, and Chairman of the Board of Griffin Food Company (a subsidiary of Griffin Television, Inc.).
 Mrs. Griffin has been a director of the Company since December 31, 1996 and of OG&E since 1987, and is chairman of the nominating committee and a member of the audit committee of the Board.
-During 1998, Mrs. Griffin was also a major stockholder of television station KWTV, Channel 9, Oklahoma City, Oklahoma.
-During 1998, OG&E paid an aggregate of approximately \$232,139 to KWTV for showing television commercials of OG&E. This television time was purchased by contract with the station, $\,$ and the rate paid was no less favorable to OG&E than the rate that would have been paid to similar stations in the Oklahoma City area.

-RONALD H. WHITE, M.D., 62, is a practicing cardiologist and is President and Chief Executive Officer of Cardiology, Inc. in Oklahoma City.
-He serves as a member of the Board of Directors of INTEGRIS Baptist Medical Center of Oklahoma City, and was a member of the Board of Regents of the University of Oklahoma for 14 years.
+RONALD H. WHITE, M.D., 63, is a practicing cardiologist and is President and Chief Executive Officer of Cardiology, Inc. in Oklahoma City.
+He serves as President, Partner and Director of Oklahoma Cardiovascular Associates, and Director of Oklahoma Heart Hospital.
+He was a member of the Board of Regents of the University of Oklahoma for 14 years.
 Dr. White has been a director of the Company since December 31, 1996 and of OG&E since 1989, and is a member of the audit and nominating committees of the Board.